cohere-coop/apprenticeship.community/CONTRIBUTING.md

 * Notifications of problematic published content.
-(Our [code of conduct](http://apprenticeship.community/code-of-conduct) covers how we handle to problematic behavior in our community.)
+(Our [code of conduct](http://apprenticeship.community/code-of-conduct) covers how we handle problematic behavior in our community.)
 * Things you'd like to read.
 * Services you believe would fit well with our mission.
 * Typos or grammar mistakes.